ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 </details>

 TX with 2.35 Gbits/sec is the maximum and as such no problem, in RX direction only 1.57 Gbits/sec hint at a bottleneck.
-When checking for CPU core utilization not only `cpu3` was busy but also `cpu0` (another little core) `cpu6` (an A76) which handle the IRQs for the NIC in question.
+When checking for CPU core utilization not only `cpu3` was busy but also `cpu0` (another little core) and `cpu6` (an A76) which handle the IRQs for the NIC in question.

 Before: